garimarpaudel/Amazon_Vine_Analysis/README.md

 - Deliverable 2: Determine Bias of Vine Reviews
 - Deliverable 3: A Written Report on the Analysis (README.md)

+## Results:

+-How many Vine reviews and non-Vine reviews were there?

+-How many Vine reviews were 5 stars?
+How many non-Vine reviews were 5 stars?

+-What percentage of Vine reviews were 5 stars?
+What percentage of non-Vine reviews were 5 stars?

 ![01](https://user-images.githubusercontent.com/108683284/211955376-4c733fc4-e8a8-43c0-a559-782d97ec80d6.png)

 ![02](https://user-images.githubusercontent.com/108683284/211955418-e40c6f2d-6b80-460c-87b6-c963df763e8d.png)